tildecoin/rtcoin/README.md

 I know from the outside the development direction is kind of opaque.
 I'm still figuring a couple of things out myself.
 I'm building the scaffolding right now, and will make things more  robust as I go along.

+`rtcoin` uses a client-server architecture, per the RFC.

+Initial work is being done on [`rtcoin-server`](https://github.com/tildecoin/rtcoin/tree/master/rtcoin-server), which will handle connections to clients, client authentication, and manage the ledger as a table in a `SQLite v3` database.
+Afterwards, work will move to `rtcoin-client`, which will be what users interact with to display their balances, transfer `tildecoin` to other users, etc.

 * The ledger is using the native `AES-256` encryption in `libsqlcipher`
   - This is a superset of `libsqlite3`